 The red-haired boy faced her and she felt his youkai energy spike as he nodded resolutely.
 "Okay, Grandma Kaede, I'll protect them!
 I promise!"

-Furiously, he rubbed his eyes to get the dust that must be in them out.
+Furiously, he rubbed his eyes to get out the dust that must be in them.
 He shook himself.
 "I gotta keep it together!
 Gotta keep it together!"

-He stood on the wood-panel roof, keeping watch and listening to the villagers prepare themselves for whatever was to come.
-No one called to him while he watched, maybe because they thought he was concentrating, but he really wished someone would stop and talk to him!
+Shippo stood on the wood-panel roof for a short while, diligently keeping watch and listening to the villagers prepare themselves for whatever was to come.
+No one called to him while he watched, maybe because they thought he was concentrating, but he really wanted someone would stop and talk to him!
 He couldn't take all this waiting and waiting!
 He'd kept his eyes trained on the south for so long, they stared to ache.
 The aura he'd felt before was just on the edge of the farmlands, and it was still heading for the village, only slower now.
 Had Kaede made it there yet?
 Was she fighting?
 Shippo sniffed the breeze blowing against his face, but didn't smell any blood.
-Maybe the aura would turn back before it met the village warriors.
+Maybe the demon would turn back before it met the village warriors.
 Maybe no one would have to fight today.
 Again, Shippo had to rub the dust from his eyes.
 If only Inuyasha were here!
 If he were here, Shippo wouldn't have to worry about Kaede fighting demons!
-But the boy shook himself and trained his eyes on the south again.
+But, the boy shook himself and trained his eyes on the south again.
 He knew he couldn't rely on Inuyasha, he was never around when they needed him anymore.
-Shippo knew he had to be the one to protect everyone now.
+He had to be the one to protect everyone now.
 "Gotta keep it together!
 Gotta keep it together!"

-Here.
-He thought, as he looked over his shoulder.
-In the second he'd turned away, the blur in the distance had reached the edge of the fields and the youkai aura was now not only something he could sense, he could feel it touching his skin.
+Here, he thought as he looked over his shoulder.
+In the second he'd turned away, the blur in the distance had reached the edge of the fields and the youkai aura was now not only something he could sense.
+He could feel it touching his skin.
 He only had another second before it would be right in front of him.
 The boy didn't know what to do!
-He couldn't think passed the fact that it was here, past Kaede and the others, with meant that they hadn't been able to stop it, had barely even slowed it down.
+He couldn't think passed the fact that it was here, passed Kaede and the others, which meant that they hadn't been able to stop it.
+They had barely even slowed it down.
 He wanted to rub his eyes again, but there was no time.

 But the demon stopped anyway.

-"Y-you're not welcome here!" he shouted, taking what he felt was a threatening fighting stance.
+"Y-you're not welcome here!" he cried, taking what he felt was a threatening fighting stance.
 "Leave or face my wrath!"

-The female demon titled her head to the side and began walking toward him.
+The female demon tilted her head to the side and then began walking toward him.

-Again, the demon plucked his weapon out of the air, which would have been okay this time, but the top didn't transform!
-He felt like he was going to faint, but he didn't run away.
+Again, the demoness plucked his weapon out of the air, which would have been great this time, but the top didn't transform!
+Shippo felt like he was going to faint, but he didn't run away.
 Maybe if she took long enough ripping him to shreds, most of the villagers would have time to get away.

 The female youkai got right in front of him.
-"Hey, calm down, kid.
+"Hey, calm down, kit.
 I'm not going to hurt you.
 I just need directions."

-Shippo shuddered, squeezing his eyes tighter shut.
+Shippo shuddered, squeezing his eyes shut tighter.
 It was worse when they pretended they weren't going to kill you.
 "I said, st-stay back!"

 "No, really.
 I just wanted to ask a couple of questions."
 He felt her get even closer.
 "Do you live here?"

 "Was that a yes?"
-He heard her sigh.
+She sighed.
 "You're scared stiff, aren't you?
 Okay, what do you want me to do?
 Do you want my weapon?
 Will that make you feel better?"
-He heard some rustling and felt her back away.
+There was some rustling and then he felt her back away.

-"Better?"
-She asked.
-"I just had some quick questions, then I'll leave."
+"Better?" she asked.
+"I just wanted to ask some quick questions, and then I'll leave."

-Shippo looked up at the demon, saw her ears again, looked into her eyes, and suddenly didn't feel afraid at all.
-Whoever this demon was, or wherever she'd come from, she wasn't like most he'd come in contact with.
-She really wasn't going to kill anybody, which meant- "What happened to the warriors in the fields?
+Shippo looked up at the demon, saw her ears again, then looked into her eyes and suddenly didn't feel afraid at all.
+Whoever this was, wherever she'd come from, she wasn't like most of the people that he'd come in contact with.
+She really wasn't going to kill anybody, which meant— "What happened to the warriors in the fields?
 You didn't hurt them?
-Didn't you have to get past them?"
+Didn't you have to get passed them?"

-"What, that mob of people with weapons?
-That had the old miko with them?"
-Shippo nodded and the demoness laughed and rubbed the back of her head sheepishly.
+"What, that mob of humans, waving weapons around?
+The one that had the old miko with them?"
+Shippo nodded and then the demoness laughed and rubbed the back of her head sheepishly.
 "They seemed a little hostile.
 I didn't think they were likely to talk to me, so I just went around them.
 They started chasing me, though, so they'll be here soon."

-The boy sighed with relief.
+The boy stepped forward hopefully.
 "You swear not to hurt anyone?"